LeonLow97-Sandbox/java-spring-security/notes.md

 - Create own filters by implementing the **Filter** interface from the `jakarta.servlet` package.
 - Override the `doFilter()` method to have own custom logic.
 - `doFilter()` accepts 3 parameters: `ServletRequest`, `ServletResponse` and `FilterChain`.
+- `chain.doFilter(request, response);`: invoking the next filter in the filter chain.

 ```java
 // SecurityFilterChain